← Principles

 And so, to succeed, we need long time horizons.

 But to have long time horizons, we first need to survive.
-Building goodwill is great, but you can't eat thank-you notes.
+Building goodwill is great, but we can't eat thank-you notes.

 A common solution is to work from the bottom up.